Jim Holmes, Chair

 Greetings and welcome to the American Bar Association’s Commission on Sexual Orientation and Gender Identity (SOGI), leading the ABA’s commitment to diversity, inclusion and full and equal participation by lesbian, gay, bisexual and transgender persons in the Association, the legal profession and society.

-The SOGI Commission is just starting its sixth year.
-Although quite young, we are very proud of our accomplishments on behalf of the LGBT community.
+Although quite young, we on the SOGI Commission are very proud of our accomplishments on behalf of the LGBT community.
 The SOGI Commission has and will be instrumental in directing policy, leading efforts for full LGBT inclusion and education efforts.
-We are proud of our “Best Practices” guide and a full range of CLE programming, including panels and webinars on the status of service members following the repeal of Don’t Ask, Don’t Tell, transgender rights and benefits and judicial training on LGBT legal issues.
+Take a look at both the Goal III and Annual Reports for even more information on what is being done within the Commission and the ABA.

 The past and future success of the SOGI Commission is based on the efforts of our Commissioners and liaisons, but also the ABA’s on-going commitment to diversity and inclusion, a thriving LGBT legal community, and the efforts of our allies within the legal profession and justice system.